-Choose healthy, disease-free stems to propagate from and take cuttings in spring when the plant starts to put on new growth.
-Choose a 10cm piece of stem and trim so that only one leaf node remains.
-Nip out the growing tip from the centre of the node.
+- Choose healthy, disease-free stems to propagate from and take cuttings in spring when the plant starts to put on new growth.
+Choose a 4in (roughly 10cm) piece of stem and trim so that only one leaf node remains.
+Nip out the growing tip from the center of the node.

-Make a soil mix up with last year's old spent compost and some gritty sand in a 50/50 ratio, and use it to fill to a small flowerpot.
-Then insert two or three cuttings round the edges of the pot.
+- Make a soil mix up with last year's old, spent compost and some gritty sand in a 50:50 ratio, and use it to fill a small flower pot.
+Then, insert two or three cuttings around the edges of the pot.

 There's more advice on how to take cuttings from plants in our guide.